stormasm/nunotes/hackernews.md

 ##### [And finally...
 More than one post says our name should have been nutshell](https://news.ycombinator.com/item?id=33421581)

-I actually kind of like nutshell...
-At least gmail thinks it should be nutshell too as that is what it auto-corrects to :)
+> I actually kind of like nutshell...
+At least gmail thinks it should be nutshell too as that is what it auto corrects to :)

 ## [Previous Discussions about Nushell](https://news.ycombinator.com/item?id=33420520)